Irish nationality law: Loss and resumption

 Irish citizenship can be relinquished by making a declaration of renunciation, provided that the declarant ordinarily resides overseas and already possesses or is in the process of obtaining another nationality.
-Renunciations cannot be made during wartime unless exceptionally approved by the Minister for Justice.
+Renunciations cannot be made during wartime unless specifically approved by the Minister for Justice.
 Former citizens who were born on the island of Ireland may subsequently apply to reacquire citizenship.
-Previously naturalised individuals or those who had acquired citizenship by descent do not have a direct path to citizenship restoration and must complete the naturalisation process to regain Irish citizenship.
+Individuals who were previously naturalised or who acquired citizenship by descent do not have a direct path to citizenship restoration and must complete the naturalisation process to regain Irish citizenship.

-Citizenship may be involuntarily removed from naturalised persons who fraudulently acquired the status, willfully perform an overt act that constitutes a breach of loyalty to the state, or holds citizenship of a country at war with the Republic.
-Naturalised persons, other than those of Irish descent or employed in the civil service, who reside outside of the Republic for a continuous period of seven years without annually registering their intention to retain Irish citizenship may be stripped of their citizenship.
+Citizenship may be involuntarily removed from naturalised persons who fraudulently acquired the status, who wilfully performed an overt act constituting a breach of loyalty to the state, or who hold citizenship of a country at war with the Republic.
+Naturalised persons, other than those of Irish descent or employed in the civil service, who reside outside the Republic for a continuous period of seven years without annually registering their intention to retain Irish citizenship may be stripped of their citizenship.
 Individuals who obtained citizenship through their marriage or civil partnership to an Irish citizen before 2005 and who reside outside of the island of Ireland may also have their status removed.
 This provision for citizenship loss is not enforced in practice.

 Honorary citizenship

 On advice from the government, the president of Ireland has authority to grant honorary Irish citizenship to any person deemed to have rendered an extraordinary service to the nation.
-Despite being labelled "honorary", this type of citizenship is a substantive status and gives its holders all the rights and privileges that other Irish citizens have.
+Despite being labelled "honorary", this type of citizenship is a substantive status and gives its holders all the rights and privileges of other Irish citizens.
 Honorary Irish citizenship has only been awarded to 11 people: